mcxim/minesweeper/README.md

 # minesweeper
-Not yet finished, a simple console implementation of minesweeper in haskell.
+A simple console implementation of minesweeper in haskell.